-Black History Month in Britain: Great women you should know about
+Black History Month in Britain: Great women you should know about - CBBC Newsround

 She moved to London from Jamaica and worked at the Royal Academy.
 The Royal Academy is an extremely famous place in London for art - especially painting, sculpture and architecture - which started in 1768.

 One of the artists that she modelled for called Dante Gabriel Rossetti praised how beautiful Fanny was.
-This was significant because, at the time, many people did not see black people as beautiful, so black.
-Black women were not featured very much in Western art.
+This was significant because, at the time, many people did not see black people as beautiful, so black women were not featured very much in Western art.

 But Fanny Eaton challenged this and is an important figure in the history of art.